Wayne State University OneCardUniversities / Colleges

 Choose the matching page before export

-Keep the crop inside the saved head-size range, then export near 300×300 px and about 40-10240 KB if the destination system expects that version.
+Keep the crop inside the recommended head-size range, then export near 300×300 px and about 40-10240 KB if the destination system expects that version.
 This page is a working guide, not official approval, so the latest authority wording still matters before submission.

-• Stored size: 300×300 px
+• Format: 300×300 px

-• Head height target: about 58%
+• Head size target: about 58%

 • File window: about 40-10240 KB